EDI-Systems/M7M02_Ammonite/README.md

 - For IoT blockchain applications such as [IOTA](https://iota.org/), the attacker can read your passwords, hack into your bank accounts, and possess all your money.

 - For smart home applications, the hackers can infiltrate your cameras and appliance controls and turn your life into a real-world Truman Show.
+(What else could possibly be the source of interesting racy video snippets that are currently circulating the internet?)

 - For smart cars, the hackers can force you to drive as if you are in a Formula 1 race.
 This has happened on Tesla model 3 not long ago; nobody wants to experience this for sure.